Ricette di Sicilia

 📦 Storage

-- • Store any leftovers in an airtight container at room temperature for up to 2 days.
+- • Store your fritters in an airtight container at room temperature, keeping them away from moisture to maintain their crispness.

 🍷 Pairing